-The GSSFM sets out several procedures that the FSO must comply with:

-- Principle 1 Compliance with Legal Requirements and Organisational Commitments.
-Indicator 1.1.2 For forest operations in Amerindian Villages: - a) The FSO is a Village Council, and has been appointed lawfully in accordance with the Amerindian Act; - b) The Village Council (the FSO) has a legal title for the forest land where commercial activities are being conducted; - c) If residents of the Amerindian Village are acting on behalf of the Village Council, they have a written agreement with the Council to engage in commercial activities related to harvesting or extraction within Village lands; and - d) If non-residents who are acting on behalf of the Village Council, they have a written agreement with the Council to engage in commercial activities related to harvesting or extraction within Village lands - Principle 2- Legal, Customary and Traditional Rights.
+Forest Certification System Specific legal framework of the REDD+ actions It builds on the existing framework of recognizing and protecting the identification or self-identification of indigenous peoples, and local communities, and for the respect of their rights, and the FSOs are required to adhere to these regulations to satisfy the requirements of the GSSFM.
+The GSSFM sets out several requirements for the FSOs: Principle 1 - Compliance with Legal Requirements and Organisational Commitments.
+Criterion 1.1- Requires the FSO has the legal right to harvest, including that the identification or self-identification of indigenous peoples is recognized and protected (e.g. "For forest operations in Amerindian Villages, the FSO must be a Village Council, and has been appointed lawfully in accordance with the Amerindian Act").
+Principle 2- Legal, Customary and Traditional Rights.
+Criterion 2.1- requires FSOs to respect legal, customary and traditional rights to land.
+Criterion 2.2 requires FSOs have appropriate commercial contracts with Amerindian villages.
+Land tenure rights are described there as the legal claim made on tenure of land and/or natural resources by an individual or group of individuals.
+Additionally, the GSSFM notes that "Indigenous" applies to the first nation's people of Guyana, and that indigenous forests, therefore, refer to forest lands belonging to the first nation's people of Guyana.
+The definition of stakeholder for the purposes of the Standard under the section dealing with terms and definitions also specifically includes indigenous peoples and communities.
+It provides that a stakeholder is a person, group, community or organisation with an interest in the subject to the FCS, and may include local communities, forest dwellers and indigenous communities.
+The existing legislation, tied to the prescriptions of the FCS create a legal framework which is conducive to the identification and recognition of indigenous peoples.
+Specific institutional framework of the REDD+ actions The GSSFM sets out several procedures that the FSO must comply with: Principle 1 - Compliance with Legal Requirements and Organisational Commitments.
+Indicator 1.1.2 For forest operations in Amerindian Villages: a) The FSO is a Village Council, and has been appointed lawfully in accordance with the Amerindian Act; b) The Village Council (the FSO) has a legal title for the forest land where commercial activities are being conducted; c) If residents of the Amerindian Village are acting on behalf of the Village Council, they have a written agreement with the Council to engage in commercial activities related to harvesting or extraction within Village lands; and d) If non-residents who are acting on behalf of the Village Council, they have a written agreement with the Council activities related to harvesting or extraction within the Council to engage in commercial activities related to harvesting and d) If non-residents who are acting on behalf of the Village Council, they have a mitten agreement with the Council to engage in commercial activities related to harvesting or extraction within Village lands Principle 2- Legal, Customary and Traditional Rights.
 Indicator 2.1.1 requires the FSO establishes and implements a policy commitment to ensure that his or her forest practices and operations are conducted in a manner that recognises the established framework of legal, customary, and traditional rights such as outlined in ILO 169, the UN Declaration on the Rights of Indigenous Peoples, and the Universal Declaration on Human Rights.